davidffa/Snake_MP/API.md

 | Type      | Packet type value = 0x3   | 1 byte  |
 | Direction | The direction             | 1 byte  |

-### Snakes direction update
+### Snakes head update

-The server broadcasts this packet to all clients to inform that a snake changed its direction.
+The server broadcasts this packet every 50ms, with the all snake heads

 | Field    | Description              | Size    |
 |----------|--------------------------|---------|